Carnitas Tacos with Summer Peach & Tomato Salsa

 Peach and tomato salsas (recipes below)

-Hot sauce of your choice (I like green pepper sauce on these)
+Hot sauce of your choice (we like green pepper sauce on these)

 For the salsa, see below for a recipe!
 Or just pick up our Peach Salsa from our Produce department.